-Each of the Directors, whose names and functions are listed in the Directors' Report of the International Financial Reporting Standards ("IFRS") financial statements, as adopted for use in the European Union, confirms that, to the best of his knowledge:
+Each of the Directors, whose names and functions are listed in Section B1 of this SFCR (the Directors' Report of the International Financial Reporting Standards ("IFRS") financial statements, as adopted for use in the European Union), confirms that, to the best of his knowledge:

-- throughout the financial year in question, TRL has complied; and - it is reasonable to believe that, at the date of the publication of the SFCR, TRL continues to comply, and will continue to comply in future, in all material respects with the requirements of the PRA rules and SII Regulations as modified by a written notice from the PRA on 20 November 2015 and as disclosed in Section E of the Solvency and Financial Condition Report
+- throughout the financial year in question, TRL has complied; and - it is reasonable to believe that, at the date of the publication of the SFCR, TRL continues to comply, and will continue to comply in future, in all material respects with the requirements of the PRA rules and SII Regulations as modified by a written notice from the PRA, effective 1 November 2017, as disclosed in Section E of the Solvency and Financial Condition Report.

-On behalf of the board
+On behalf of the Board

 D.C.
-Reford.
+Raferd

-David Radford Financial Director
+David Radford Financial Director 4 May 2018